 - Indication: Painful spinal disc protrusion

 - Strategy: A small tube is inserted into the affected disc.
 This tube reduces tissue volume, by generating a high-frequency, electro-thermal field, in the liquid core of the intervertebral disc.

 - Earliest flight home: 3 days after surgery

 - Recommended flight home: 14 days after surgery

 - Time before showering: 1 day after surgery

 - Time before driving a car: 1 week

 What is Percutaneous Disc Nucleoplasty?

-Percutaneous Disc Nucleoplasty is minimally invasive surgery to reduce the volume of a bulging or herniated disc.
-In both cases the spinal disc puts pressure on a nerve root or the spinal cord and causes back pain or sciatic pain.
+Percutaneous Disc Nucleoplasty is a minimally invasive surgery to reduce the volume of a bulging or herniated disc.
+In both cases, the spinal disc puts pressure on a nerve root or the spinal cord and causes back pain or sciatic pain.

 Spinal Disc Protrusions do not require open spine surgery